django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 -----

 There is a CI/CD pipeline implemented using Github actions that covers code formatting, code security and unit tests.
-All PR's are required to pass the full test coverage suite before it can be merged to the main branch.
+All PR's are required to pass the full test coverage suite and a code review by one or more of the maintainers before it can be merged to the main branch.
-Currently, test coverage is very low but all new pull requests are required to have appropriate unit tests to cover the any new or changed functionality which will increase the coverage over time.
+Currently, test coverage is very low but all new pull requests are required to have appropriate unit tests to cover any new or changed functionality which will increase the coverage over time.

 As a general policy, we will only accept new feature commits if they are